 Harris Elementary School

-- Harris Elementary School's student population of 801 students has stayed relatively flat over five school years.
+Harris Elementary School's student population of 824 students has declined by 9% over five school years.

-- The teacher population of 60 teachers has grown by 13% over five school years.
+The teacher population of 60 teachers has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|